 Stage 2: EXCEL Spreadsheet

 The second stage of the analysis is the EXCEL adult survival spreadsheet.
 It is a legacy product dating back to the early 2000’s and is designed to provide outputs used in CRS BiOps.
 There are tabs for each ESU.
-For fish subject to Juvenile transportation, separate calculation fields are included for fish that migrated in-river or were transported as smolts.
+For fish subject to juvenile transportation, separate calculation fields are included for fish that migrated in-river or were transported as smolts.

-The uncorrected conversion rate is estimated in the calculation fields by entering the number of PIT tagged fish detected in a particular year at Bonneville, McNary, and Lower Granite into the row corresponding to that year.
-Conversion rates for the Bonneville to McNary, McNary to Lower Granite, and Bonneville to Lower Granite are calculated in the next section for Snake River ESU/DPS.
+The uncorrected conversion rate is estimated in the calculation fields by entering the number of PIT tagged fish detected in a particular year at BON, MCN, and LGR into the row corresponding to that year.
+Conversion rates for the BONto MCN, MCNto LGR, and BONto LGR are calculated in the next section for SR ESU/DPS.
 For Middle and Upper Columbia ESU/DPS only the Bonneville to McNary reach is calculated for reporting purposes.
 The McNary to Rock Island reaches may also be calculated for Upper Columbia ESU/DPS though they are not a reporting reach for CRS BiOps.

 Corrections for harvest in the BON to MCN reach ( Zone 6), harvest above McNary, and straying are applied to the uncorrected conversion rates.
-Estimated harvest rates are derived from values reported in the Annual Harvest results reported by the Columbia River Compact.
+Estimated harvest rates are derived from values reported in the Annual Harvest results reported by the Columbia River Compact. (references?)
 Straying rates are from a review of straying rates by XXX(date).

 The calculations used are: